immuniweb/iwtools/CLI.md

 Force to refresh the test (API key required).

 ### -p / --pipeline
-Compare test result with config (websec and ssl only).
+Compare test result with config (websec, email and ssl services only).

 ### -i / --ip IP
 Force to use a specific IP address of the test's target.